 Shall your unit or a components be defective, contact immediately your CENTURY.
 To accelerate processing of your warranty claim, make sure to have on hand the following information when calling:

-- Your name, address and telephone number; - Serial number and model name as indicated
+- Your name, address and telephone number; - Installation configuration; - Nature of the defect and any relevant information. - Serial number and model name as indicated on the nameplate fixed to the back of your unit;